Our products are Sold at veterinary practices and pharmacies.

 senior dog using a food puzzle for mental enrichment

-Use it or lose it applies to dog brains too.
-Mental work builds and maintains the brain connections that aging slowly erodes, which is why enrichment is one of the four pillars of managing dog dementia, and one of the best habits for any senior dog, diagnosed or not.
+Mental activity matters for aging dog brains.
+Mental work supports learning, memory, and daily engagement as dogs age, which is why enrichment is one of the four pillars of managing dog dementia, and one of the best habits for any senior dog, diagnosed or not.
 The good news: enrichment is not complicated or expensive.
 A senior dog’s brain workout is mostly nose work, food puzzles, and five-minute games, adapted to old joints and fading senses.

 Here is a vet-informed menu.
 Pick two or three a day and rotate.